 SHOREFACE or LITTORAL ZONE: The zone extending seaward from the low water-line to some distance beyond the breaker-zone.
 The littoral zone is the zone in which the littoral processes take place; these are mainly the long-shore transport, also referred to as the littoral drift, and the cross-shore transport.
 The width of the instantaneous littoral zone of course depends on the wave conditions.

 BREAKER-ZONE or SURF-ZONE: There is no clear definition of the breaker-zone, but it can be defined as the zone extending seaward from the shoreline that is exposed to depth-limited breaking waves.
 The outer limit of the breaker-zone is called the BREAKER-LINE.
 The instantaneous width of the surf-zone varies of course with the instantaneous wave condition.
-In this context we will defined the surf-zone as the zone valid for the yearly wave climate defined by significant wave height HS, 12h/y which is the wave exceeded 12 hours per year.
+In this context we will define the surf-zone as the zone valid for the yearly wave climate defined by significant wave height HS, 12h/y which is the wave exceeding 12 hours per year.
 The width of the breaker/surf-zone can thus be defined as the width of the zone within which HS,12h/y breaks.
 The breaker/surf –zone is somewhat narrower than the littoral zone, as the transport starts at greater depth than the breaking.
 It is evaluated that 80 to 90% of the yearly littoral transport takes place within the breaker or surf-zone.
-The depth at the outer limit of the breaker-zone is closed to the 1.8 times HS,12h/y.
+The depth at the outer limit of the breaker-zone is close to the 1.8 times HS,12h/y.

 CLOSURE DEPTH: the depth beyond which no significant longshore and crossshore transports take place due to littoral transport processes.
-The closure depth at the seaward boundary of the littoral zone
+The closure depth at the seaward boundary of the littoral zone.

 OFFSHORE ZONE: The offshore zone is not well defined.
 In relation to beach terminology, it is thus not clear if it starts from the littoral zone, from the breaker or from the nearshore zone.
 In the present context the offshore zone is defined as the zone off the nearshore zone..